Fieldwork: Getting It Right

 • If it’s more than one calendar month after the supervisory period has ended, you and your supervisor can make the relevant changes and have everyone involved initial them.
 Just make sure that your documentation can support the corrected form!

-A: Technically, yes.
-You may submit those hours, but if your fieldwork is selected for an audit, you must have additional documentation that sufficiently verifies the hours that were captured on the lost form.
-If your documentation is insufficient, those hours may not be accepted, and you may need to complete additional fieldwork.
+A: No. You should not count those hours, as you do not have written documentation of the supervision.
+If your fieldwork is selected for an audit and you do not have those forms, those hours will not be accepted, and you may need to complete additional fieldwork.

 A: Absolutely.
 Please see the Acceptable Signatures Policy for more information on acceptable types of digital signatures.
 When you apply, you’ll receive guidance on where to submit your forms.

-A: Although we can’t guarantee that a form will be approved, we strongly encourage you to save your Fieldwork Verification Form and then open the saved file to review it.
-If the file is saved incorrectly and data is missing, your submission cannot be accepted.
-By reviewing the saved file in advance, you can ensure that your form isn’t missing any information.
+A: Although we can’t guarantee that a form will be approved, we strongly encourage you to save your Final Fieldwork Verification Form and then open the saved file to review it.
+If the file is saved incorrectly and data is missing, your submission will not be accepted.
+By reviewing the saved file in advance, you can ensure that your form is not missing any information.

 A: It depends!
 Let’s break it down: